iris-hep/iris-hep.github.io/pages/projects/agc.md

 ![Generic schema of AGC components](/assets/images/agc-0.png){:style="display:block; margin-left: auto; margin-right: auto; width: 75%"}

-Analysis Grand Challenge will be conducted during 2021‒2023, leaving enough time for tuning software tools and services developed as a part of the IRIS-HEP ecosystem before the start-up of the HL-LHC.
+The Analysis Grand Challenge is being conducted during 2021‒2023, leaving enough time for tuning software tools and services developed as a part of the IRIS-HEP ecosystem before the start-up of the HL-LHC.

 ### AGC repositories and related resources